JiachengLI11/jiachengli11.github.io/_pages/about.md

 # 💬 Random Thoughts
+- *2025.01* I'm quite fond of reading the "Tao Te Ching"(道德经), particularly the <a href="https://weread.qq.com/web/bookDetail/4d832d70718a6c904d88a58">version elucidated by Prof. Han Pengjie</a>—it's brimming with profound wisdom.
+- *2024.12*  I enjoy researching under <a href="https://www.fst.um.edu.mo/personal/jasonliu/"> Dr. Liu's</a> supervision; he supports my exploration of interesting studies and provides ample opportunities and assistance.
-- The website of the lab I previously joined, led by <a href="https://faculty.njau.edu.cn/luwei1/zh_CN/index.htm">Prof. Wei Lu</a>, can be found here <a href="https://www.njaurobot.cn">Intelligent Robot Laboratory</a>.
+- *2020.09* The website of the lab I previously joined, led by <a href="https://faculty.njau.edu.cn/luwei1/zh_CN/index.htm">Prof. Wei Lu</a>, can be found here <a href="https://www.njaurobot.cn">Intelligent Robot Laboratory</a>.